Mount Makiling

 Hiking Trails and Activities on Mt.
 Makiling

 For outdoor enthusiasts, Mt.
 Makiling offers a plethora of hiking trails that cater to various skill levels, each providing a unique perspective of the mountain's natural beauty.
 One of the most popular trails is the Mariang Makiling Trail, which leads to the summit at an elevation of 1,090 meters.
-This trail is well-marked and takes hikers through lush forests filled with diverse flora and fauna.
+This trail remains well-marked and takes hikers through lush forests filled with diverse flora and fauna.
 As you ascend, the trail rewards you with panoramic views of the surrounding landscape, making the effort worthwhile.
 The cool mountain air and the sounds of nature create a serene atmosphere, perfect for those seeking solace in the great outdoors.

 Panoramic view from a rocky outcrop on Mount Makiling, showcasing lush green forested hills, distant mountains, and a cloudy sky over the Philippines' landscape.